-My research is primarily concerned with the historical and long-term roots of structural inequality and how inequalities manifest in our society through efforts to either re-entrench or challenge the existing power structures.
-I seek to make connections between the local and global imaginaries of power and hierarchy, racism and the legacies of colonialism that leads to the asymmetric appropriation of global wealth and power.
+My research is primarily concerned with the historical and long-term roots of structural inequality and how inequalities manifest in our society based on current and historical power configurations.
+I seek to make connections between the local and global imaginaries of power and hierarchy, racism and the legacies of colonialism that lead to the asymmetric appropriation of global wealth and power.
 And, I am particularly interested in how these affect Black people on the African continent and the diaspora, as well as how they inform, not only the possibilities for Black futures, but also how Black people resist, and persist under the conditions of modern racial capitalism.
 My research is necessarily transdisciplinary.

 - Small Island Development and Climate Change – Questions at the center of the project include: what types of development strategies are currently available to a small island developing state like Dominica in today’s global economy?
 How does global climate change affect and influence these strategies and the overall political economy of the country?
 What is the role of global governance with regards to the impact of climate change on SIDS like Dominica?
 Agriculture and fishing sectors make up a significant portion of the Dominica’s balance of payments so how does climate change affect those sectors specifically?
 Papers: Small Island Developing States and Climate Change: The Case of Dominica presented at American Sociological Association 8/2019 (Presentation); Small Island Development in the Age of Global Climate Change presented at Caribbean Studies Association and as a Talk* at UCR’s Bio Dept. Senior Seminar 11/2020.